 The Signs & Symptoms of 7 Back-To-School Illnesses

-Summer is half over, and now is the time to prepare for the school year.
-That’s why we’re offering $25 school and sports physicals at your local MD Now.
-You can also prepare your children and house by learning how to prevent and treat the most common back-to-school illnesses, so your loved ones can get back to what’s important: learning.
+Summer is over, and now is the beginning of the school year.
+Even though school and sports physicals are offered at your local MD Now, you can also prepare your children and house by learning how to prevent and treat the most common back-to-school illnesses, so your loved ones can get back to what’s important: learning.

 1. Common Cold